mariairiartef/hexagonal-architecture/README.md

-# Ejercicio para próxima
+# Hexagonal architecture practice

-## 1. Implementar el create campaign flow / endpoint
+## Exercice 1.
+Implement create campaign flow
-Mi campaign recive id, storeId y dailyBudget
+- The campaign receives an id, storeId and daily budget and needs to be saved to a DB and sent to Ad Server
-También crear el diagrama, crear algo más específico No hace falta que funcione
+- Create a specific diagram

-AdServer, DB
+- Doesn't need to work

-Revisaremos la estructura de carpetas
+- Due date Tue Jul 2

-## 2. Buscar campaña, con ID, get by Id.
+## Exercise 2.
+Implement get campaign by Id flow
-Nuetra campaña está en la BD pero también queremos los clicks que van a estar en el AdServer
+- The campaign is on the DB but we also want to see the clicks that are in the AdServer